Aggushub/TinyLogics/README.md

 ---

+## 📂 Projects in This Repo

+Here are some of the mini-programs you'll find in this collection:

+- 🎲 **Guess My Number** — A simple number guessing game
+- 🧮 **Calculator** — A basic calculator that handles arithmetic operations
+- 📧 **Email Sender** — A Python script to send emails via SMTP
+- 🌐 **Internet Speed Tester** — Check your network speed using Python
+- 🔢 **Binary to Decimal Converter** — A logic to convert binary numbers
+- 🧵 **String Reversal** — Quick logic to reverse any string
+- 🧩 **Palindrome Checker** — Verify if a given string is a palindrome
+- 📊 **Sorting Algorithms** — Bubble sort, insertion sort, and more
+- 🔠 **Character Counter** — Count occurrences of characters in a string
+- ...and more to come!

+---

 ## 💡 Why This Repo?

 * To track my learning progress across multiple languages
 * To keep my small code experiments organized
 * To revisit, reflect, and improve old code over time
 * Maybe even help someone else who's learning too!

 ---